mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/mirai/index.md

 Yay!

-### Stabilizing the shell
+### Establishing persistence

+Let's use SSH to establish persistence.

-Our home folder contains a `.ssh` directory.
-There's no existing private key, so I'll create one and add the corresponding public key to `authorized_keys`.
+Our home folder contains a `.ssh` folder.
+There's no existing private key, so I'll create one, and I'll add the corresponding public key to `authorized_keys`.

 It won't be enough to connect over SSH to Mirai though, since the `/etc/ssh/sshd_config` has the line `PubkeyAuthentication no`.
 I'll set it to `yes`, and I'll restart the SSH service.

-Finally, I'll connect over SSH to Mirai.
-I have a much more stable shell now!
+Finally, I'll connect over SSH to Mirai as `root`.

 ## System enumeration